fraxinus-excelsiorr/reproducible_research/README.md

 Dear reader,

-Please find my assignment markdown file, pdf, and all accompanying files in the "PenguinProject" folder, in the main branch of this repository.
+Please find my assignment markdown file/HTML (and all accompanying files) in the "PenguinProject" folder, in the main branch of this repository.

 Yours forever,